 Challah Prince

 International Instagram sensation Idan Chabasov, known as the Challah Prince, brings his unique blend of artistic challah braiding, storytelling, and Jewish pride to New Orleans.
-Join us for a hands-on experience that combines culinary creativity with Jewish tradition in a lively and interactive workshop.
+Join us for a hands-on experience that combines culinary creativity with Jewish tradition in a lively and interactive workshop, with dough for the event prepared in the Chabad kitchen in Metairie.

 Saturday, October 18, 7-9PM